-In 2021 we continued pre-development work (finalizing preparation of construction documents), for the second phase of construction (104 family rental units) at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9).
-Capital Fund was also utilized to commence site demolition of the remaining streets and sidewalks as well as to grade and prep the site for eventual construction of the phase 2 project.
-This work commenced in October, 2021 with expected completion by the end of the year.
+In 2022 we finalized all pre-development work (completed construction documents and secured all financing), for the second phase of construction (104 family rental units) at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9).
+Capital Fund was also utilized to complete site demolition of the remaining streets and sidewalks as well as to grade and prep the site for eventual construction of the phase 2 project.
+This work was substantially completed in January 2022.
+HACSB closed the financing for the project and was ready to start construction of the second phase as of early December 2022.